mattchan/wp_runkeeper_button/readme.txt

 = Something afoul with the code? =

 Please post issues on the GitHub repo.
 https://github.com/mattchan/wp_runkeeper_button/issues

+= What is the RunKeeper Healthy button? =

+The RunKeeper Healthy button is a bookmarklet button that enables people to share items with their Street Teammates.
+Whether items are fitness tips, healthy recipes, or inspiring stories, the Healthy button lets you promote items in your FitnessFeed on RunKeeper's website.

+For  more information, check out their Health Graph API: http://developer.runkeeper.com/healthgraph/healthy-button-plugin

+= Do I work for RunKeeper? =

+Nope.
+I wrote this on my own.

 == Screenshots ==